Pretty palms and waterfront views along the Scottsdale Greenbelt

 A lush ride through the desert

 All different sorts of desert and tropical plants line this scenic route.
 The surroundings are so lush, that at times, you will almost forget that you are in the desert, that is until you see a beautiful Saguaro cactus.
 This amazing cactus, found naturally only in the Sonoran desert, is truly a beautiful & unique looking plant.
+One of the reasons I plan so many daytrips to Phoenix is to hike and enjoy this stately plant.
+The combination of scenic mountain vistas, exotic desert plant life, and lush greenery really makes this quite an attractive and unusual trail.
+I love seeing so much diverse plant life, mountains, and water all in the same place.

 Beautiful plant life along the Scottsdale Greenbelt

-Desert plant life along the Scottsdale Greenbelt
+Colorful cactus along the Scottsdale Greenbelt trail

-Prickly pear cactus and flowers along the Scottsdale Greenbelt
+Beautiful cactus along the Scottsdale Greenbelt

-Cactus along the Scottsdale Greenbelt
+Pretty mountain scenery along the Scottsdale Greenbelt

-Saguaro cactus along the Scottsdale Greenbelt
+Lush greenery lining the Scottsdale Greenbelt

 A peaceful escape from suburbia